 The Report is Audubon's printed quarterly publication for members.
-Below you'll find previous issues ready to download.
-Be sure to check out the Climate Change Series, featured in the 2017 Report issues.
+Below you'll find Report issues ready to download, as well as featured, individual stories published digitally to our blog.

 Here you can read our featured Report stories and editorials.

 Through donor support of any kind, Audubon can fulfill its mission of educating five-year-olds about the wonders of wildlife, managing habitat for declining pollinator species, or permanently protecting forests, fields, and wetlands, it is connecting its founding legacy to what lies ahead.

 In the spring of 2023, the Audubon Society of Rhode Island joined over 1,800 conservation collaborators with the establishment of its first MOTUS tower.
 The tower itself will collect data on birds, bats and insects that have been fitted with coded tags as they pass overhead during periods of movement!

 Several years of data analysis have pinpointed western Rhode Island as a hotspot for migratory stopovers.
 Although this may be the best time of year for us to break out our binoculars and hit the trails, the reality is that migration is an extremely perilous and strenuous time for birds.
 How can we help migratory birds succeed as they pass through our state?

 The Stormwater Mural Project continues for a third year, this time with a focus on rain barrels!
 This unique partnership between Audubon, the Stormwater Innovation Center (SIC), and The Providence Parks Urban Wildlife Refuge Partnership brings stormwater education sessions to schools and offers students a chance to visit Roger Williams Park for field trips.

 With the growth of offshore wind in our state and region, we are seeing large amounts of misinformation being disseminated to the public.
 In a world with an increasingly erratic climate and rapidly dwindling natural spaces, we must move away from fossil fuels toward a cleaner form of energy production.